-At Bray & Bray our Dispute Resolution solicitors will advise whether disputes should be resolved through court proceedings or Alternative Dispute Resolution (ADR), including Mediation.
+At Bray & Bray our Dispute Resolution solicitors will advise whether disputes should be resolved through court proceedings or Alternative Dispute Resolution (ADR), including commercial mediation.

 ADR refers to any process where the parties involved agree to resolve the dispute without engaging in court proceedings; either in the County Court or High Court.
 ADR is flexible and can be adapted to suit the parties’ needs.